 Emily Ying Yang Chan

 Professor Chan received academic training in Johns Hopkins University, Harvard School of Public Health, University of Hong Kong, The Chinese University of Hong Kong and London School of Hygiene and Tropical Medicine.
-She serves as Professor and Assistant Dean, Faculty of Medicine, CUHK; Head, Division of Global Health and Humanitarian Medicine; Director, Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC); Co-chairperson, WHO Thematic Platform for Health Emergency & Disaster Risk Management (Health-EDRM) Research Network and WHO COVID-19 Research Roadmap Social Science working group; Visiting Professor, Oxford University Nuffield Department of Medicine; and Fellow, Harvard University FXB Center.
+She serves as Professor and Assistant Dean, Faculty of Medicine, CUHK; Director, Collaborating Centre for Oxford University and CUHK for Disaster and Medical Humanitarian Response (CCOUC); Co-chairperson, WHO Thematic Platform for Health Emergency & Disaster Risk Management (Health-EDRM) Research Network and WHO COVID-19 Research Roadmap Social Science working group; Visiting Professor, Oxford University Nuffield Department of Medicine; Fellow, Harvard University FXB Center; CEO, GX Foundation.
 Her research interests include climate change and health, disaster and humanitarian medicine, global and planetary health, Health-EDRM, and remote rural health.
 Professor Chan also has rich public health frontline experience.
 Various awards she received include Hong Kong Ten Outstanding Young Persons Award (2004), Ten Outstanding Young Persons of the World Award (2005), UGC Teaching Award (2017), and China’s National Teaching Achievement Award (2018).